 99.9% of people in Africa to have a digital legal identity as part of a civil registration process by 2030

 Design and implement innovative financing models to digitally transform Africa with an incremental investment of $20 billion from 2020 – 2025, growing to $50 billion a year from 2026 – 2030.
+In addition to expressing the value of the additional investment as a percentage (%) of the regular investment required to make this particular objective more relevant.

 SWOT ANALYSIS